Dr Ines Moura

 I have hands-on expertise in 16S sequencing, shotgun metagenomics and real-time PCR.
 This experience supported past and ongoing collaborations with different researchers across the University, and with external partners, such as the University of Oxford and the NHS, to establish how new technologies can be integrated into medical microbiology.
 I have also collaborated with the UKHSA, supporting the development of the COVID-19 sequencing facility in Leeds.

-Ongoing studies include the develppment of a high-throughput in vitro model of the human colon that can also represent the mucosal environment; and researcher Co-I on a BBSRC project to develop a model of the porcine hindgut.
+Ongoing studies include the development of a high-throughput in vitro model of the human colon that can also represent the mucosal environment; and Co-I on a BBSRC project to develop a model of the porcine hindgut, as well as collborations with industry and Leeds researchers to develop disease models of the gut microbiome.

 Qualifications